mkemalm/Stor2rrd-to-Elasticsearch/README.md

   * * * * * collect_data.sh
 ```

-4. This will create *allpools.log* inside your ELK folder.
+4. This will create *allpools.log* inside your stor2rrd_install_path/ELK folder.
 Use filebeat or something to forward it to your logstash.